The physical basis of teleological evolutions: The teleological notion in the quantum domain

 We consider the time-symmetrization instance where the initial measurement of $\hat{B}$ reduces to the measurement of $\hat{B}_{l}$, the left bit of the two-bit number contained in register $B$; say that it randomly selects left bit $0$.
 The final measurement of $\hat{A}$ should correspondingly reduce to that of $\hat{A_{r}}$ the right bit of the two-bit number contained in register $A$; say that it randomly selects right bit $1$.
 The randomly selected number of the drawer with the ball is thus $01$.

 In this particular time-symmetrization instance, the ordinary quantum description of the quantum algorithm with respect to the external observer of Table I becomes:

 The initial measurement of $\hat{B}_{l}$, selecting the $0$ of $01$, projects the initial quantum superposition of all the basis vectors of register $B$ on the superposition of those beginning with $0$ -- vertical arrow on the left of the diagram.
-Under $\hat{\mathbf{U}}_{1 ,2}$, the latter superposition causally propagates into the superposition of the two tensor products on the right of the right looking horizontal arrows.
+The latter superposition causally propagates forward in time, by $\hat{\mathbf{U}}_{1 ,2}$, into the superposition of the two tensor products on the right of the right looking horizontal arrows.
 Then the final measurement of $\hat{A_{r}}$, selecting the $1$ of $01$, projects the latter superposition on the term ending with $1$ under the right vertical arrow.
-Note that this outcome of the final measurement, which inherits both selections, coincides with that of the ordinary quantum description -- see the bottom-right corner of Table I diagram.
-Time-symmetrically, this final measurement outcome causally propagates backward in time by $\hat{\mathbf{U}}_{1 ,2}^{\dag }$ until becoming the definitive outcome of the initial measurement.
-This backward in time propagation (which inherits both selections) is an instance of the time-symmetrized description of the quantum algorithm -- bottom line of the diagram.
-Note that, since the symbol ``$ \Leftarrow \hat{\mathbf{U}}_{1 ,2}^{\dag } \Leftarrow $'' is mathematically equivalent to ``$ \Rightarrow \hat{\mathbf{U}}_{1 ,2} \Rightarrow $'', this instance, up to the time-direction of causality, is the unitary process between the two one-to-one correlated measurement outcomes back again.
+Note that this outcome of the final measurement, which inherits both selections, coincides with that of the ordinary quantum description of the quantum algorithm -- see the bottom-right corner of Table I diagram.
+Time-symmetrically, this final measurement outcome causally propagates backward in time, by $\hat{\mathbf{U}}_{1 ,2}^{\dag }$, until becoming the definitive outcome of the initial measurement.
+This backward in time propagation (which inherits both selections) is an instance of the time-symmetrization of the ordinary quantum description of the quantum algorithm -- bottom line of the diagram.
+Note that, mathematically (disregarding the time-direction of causality) it is the ordinary quantum description of the unitary part of the quantum algorithm back again -- see the bottom line of the diagram in Table I. Indeed, the symbol ``$ \Leftarrow \hat{\mathbf{U}}_{1 ,2}^{\dag } \Leftarrow $'' is mathematically equivalent to ``$ \Rightarrow \hat{\mathbf{U}}_{1 ,2} \Rightarrow $''.

-Also note that causality performs a causal loop that changes its own past; the outcome of its initial measurement of $\hat{B}_{l}$ is changed into the outcome of the initial measurement of $\hat{B}$ of the ordinary quantum description; compare the state of register $B$ under the left vertical arrow with the state in the bottom-left corner of the diagram.
+Also note that, together, the forward and backward in time propagations form a causal loop that changes its own past; the outcome of its initial measurement of $\hat{B}_{l}$ is changed into the outcome of the initial measurement of $\hat{B}$ of the ordinary quantum description; compare the state of register $B$ under the left vertical arrow with the state of register $B$ in the bottom-left corner of the diagram.